kumbulanit/t-sql/tech company/untitled/module 2/Module2_Exercises.md

 - Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names gracefully)
 - BaseSalary formatted with currency symbol and commas for HR reports
 - Years of service as a whole number for recognition programs
-- Email domain only (part after @) to identify external vs company emails
+- WorkEmail domain only (part after @) to identify external vs company emails
 - Include department information for organizational clarity

-**Question 1.1.2**: TechCorp's compensation team needs to analyze salary bands for their technology consulting roles.
-Create a query that categorizes TechCorp employees based on their salary ranges:
+**Question 1.1.2**: TechCorp's compensation team needs to analyze BaseSalary bands for their technology consulting roles.
+Create a query that categorizes TechCorp employees based on their BaseSalary ranges:
 - "Junior Consultant": < $60,000 (entry-level developers, analysts)
 - "Consultant": $60,000 - $80,000 (mid-level engineers, project coordinators)
 - "Senior Consultant": $80,000 - $110,000 (senior developers, team leads)
 - "Principal Consultant": > $110,000 (architects, directors, VPs)
-Show employee name, department, salary, and consulting level category.
+Show employee name, department, BaseSalary, and consulting level category.

 **Question 1.1.3**: Write a query to find the employee(s) with the longest tenure in each department.
 Include department name, employee name, and years of service.